 For our anniversary, we tried Bistro Margo, a special place for a special occasion.
 We were happy we did.
 The space is clean and modern, and the tables are nicely spaced.
 The service was wonderful, and the “classic French cuisine with a modern twist” was delicious.
 We loved it!

-A special meal at Bistro Margo
+A special meal at Bistro Margo for our Anniversary

 After a few days at the Moorings, we stocked up on food and took off for a few nights “on the hook” (at anchor).
 Lake Champlain is vast and spectacular, and there is no shortage of great anchorages.
 We left Mallets Bay, and passed Thayer Bay as we made our way through the cut in the Causeway (part of the Burlington Bike Path,), passing the bike ferry as we went through.
 Yup, you heard that right!
 There is a ferry for walkers and cyclists to get across the cut in the causeway!